Munitions

 Sources: Saab history: From infantry guns to missiles

-Saab's history says the first prototype was shown at the Bofors test range in 1982.
+Saab's history says the first BILL prototype was demonstrated in 1982.

 Sources: Saab history: From infantry guns to missiles

-Saab's history says serial deliveries of BILL began in 1988.
+Saab's history says serial deliveries of BILL began in 1988, and Arboga Robotmuseum says RBS 56 was introduced into Swedish service that year.

 Saab said BILL 2 would engage moving and static targets at ranges up to 2,200 metres and was wire guided, immune to jamming, and designed to attack from above.